ovh/docs/pages/platform/kubernetes-k8s/managed-kubernetes-objects/guide.en-au.md

  }
 </style>

-**Last updated September 21<sup>st</sup>, 2019.**
+**Last updated 23 September, 2021.**

 We list here the Kubernetes objects you can find running in an OVHcloud Managed Kubernetes.

-These objects are created either at the cluster or at the node creation, and they allow the cluster operation and management.
+These objects are created either at the cluster or at the `node` creation, and they allow the cluster operation and management.

+> [!warning]
-Please refrain from deleting or otherwise altering them.
+> Please refrain from deleting or otherwise altering them!

+### Namespaces

+There are several existing `namespaces` running in your cluster:

+- `default`: namespace by default
+- `kube-system`: for objects created by Kubernetes
+- `kube-public`: reserved mainly for cluster usage & in case of specific oruces should be publicly available
+- `kube-node-lease`: for heartbeat Node's lease object

+The following listed resources are running in theses `namespaces`.

 ### Services